seamonkey420/Seamonkey420s-Kometa-Config/README.md

 Decade collections for Cartoons

 See config.yml for examples on how to use.
-See very bottom of page for how to call a specific .yml to run vs the default config.yml
+See wiki page on how to call a specific .yml to run vs the default config.yml

 Screenshot examples below: